 Our third brief will focus on the complicated issue of how best to measure segregation, with a review that describes various measures of racial segregation used by demographers, geographers, and social scientists, including the dissimilarity index, the isolation and exposure indices, as well as more novel measures that are both quantitative and qualitative.
 We will weigh their advantages and disadvantages, and explain why we settled on the Divergence Index as the best measure for the Bay Area.
 In the process, we will compare results from different indices to form a more vivid and rounder portrait of segregation in the Bay Area.
 Part three will then examine longitudinal patterns of segregation using some of those measures over time within the Bay Area, using different segregation metrics to better describe how these patterns have changed over time.
 Each measure is a partial glimpse into a multi-faceted reality.
 Only by juxtaposing the best measures can we best understand the underlying reality of racial segregation.

 The fifth and final brief in this series will suggest and advance a number of policy principles that have the potential to alleviate the problem of segregation and reduce measurable segregation.
-It will also examine the laws, policies and forces that maintain segregation in the Bay Area by examining case studies of how segregation was erected and maintained.
+This brief will examine the Bay Area's projected level of racial residential segregation going forward, and suggest targets for changing that trajectory.
 Segregation is the product of historical and contemporary policy and systems/structures, as well as private action.
 Without describing specific bills or measures, the focus of this brief will be to offer specific policy principles that have the potential to improve the enduring problem of segregation.

 Our immediate purpose in this brief is to illustrate vividly patterns of segregation within the Bay Area utilizing compelling maps and data analysis, thereby drawing greater and more detailed attention to a problem that has remained stubbornly persistent.
 We also provide the divergence index calculations by census tract to facilitate applied research using our data.
 Our hope is that these maps and our accompanying analysis will convey an undeniable fact of life in the San Francisco Bay Area, and by doing so will spur and advance policy and advocacy discussions on how to mitigate or ameliorate them.